Is an Umbrella Insurance Policy Right for You?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 You may have never heard the term “umbrella insurance,” but these broadly-based insurance policies offer protection that simply isn’t available from standard car or home insurance policies.
-Umbrella policies are add-ons that kick in from lawsuit-based actions once you’ve exhausted the limits of an auto or homeowners insurance policy, and they offer $1 million or more in total coverage.
+Umbrella insurance policies are add-ons that kick in from lawsuit-based actions once you’ve exhausted the limits of a homeowners or auto insurance policy, and they offer $1 million or more in total coverage.

 Many consumers carry state-minimum liability coverage on both their auto and homeowners policies, which normally range from $15,000 to $100,000.
-If you exhaust these limits, you’re potentially looking at having to pay out of pocket for claims.
-In a worse case scenario, a court could order your assets – including your home – seized and sold to pay for a judgement rendered against you.
+If you exhaust these limits on your personal liability insurance, you’re potentially looking at having to pay thousands of dollars out of pocket for claims.
+In a worst-case scenario, a court could order your assets – including your home – seized and sold to pay for a judgment rendered against you.

 Umbrella policies are especially useful if you’ve accumulated a large amount of personal savings or wealth, or if you’re a small business owner.
 They offer coverage in situations that include:

-- Claims or judgements exceeding your homeowners or car insurance
+- Claims or judgments exceeding your homeowners or car policy limits

 - Damages and bites caused by pets such as dogs or cats

-- Defamation, libel or slander damages and judgements
+- Defamation, libel or slander damages and judgments

-Umbrella policies don’t cover everything, though.
+Umbrella policies do have coverage limits and won’t cover everything.
 Here are some examples of where an umbrella policy wouldn’t pay: